 What Happens During Cataract Surgery?

-Before a new man made intraocular lens can be implanted to hardened cataract needs to be removed.
+Before a new man-made intraocular lens can be implanted to hardened cataract needs to be removed.
 After the eye is cleaned and proper dilation of the pupil has been achieved the surgeon is ready to make the incision.
 A micro-incision about the size of 3 millimeters is created at the junction of the cornea and the white part of the eye known as the sclera.

-Patients can either have a monofocal Medicare lens which will only correct vision for one distance or they can opt for a an upgrade premium lens implant that can reduce or eliminate their need for glasses after cataract surgery.
+Patients can either have a monofocal Medicare lens which will only correct vision for one distance or they can opt for a premium lens implant that can reduce or eliminate their need for glasses after cataract surgery.
 Please feel free to review our premium lens implant options:

 Understanding Intraocular Lenses

 Once the lens is centered, the surgery is complete.
-In most cases no stitches are required to seal the incision due specifically to the 3- millimeter size.
+In most cases, no stitches are required to seal the incision due specifically to the 3- millimeter size.
 This is why it is called micro-surgery by many eye doctors.

-What happens after surgery?
+What happens after Cataract Surgery?

 Most patients obtain better vision within the first 24 hours of the procedure.
 Itching and mild discomfort are normal after cataract surgery.
 Some fluid discharge is also common.
 Your eye may be sensitive to light and touch.
 If you have discomfort, your doctor can suggest treatment.
 After one or two days, any moderate discomfort should disappear.

-For a few days after surgery, your doctor may ask you to use eye drops to help healing and decrease the risk of infection.
+For a few days after surgery, your doctor may ask you to use eye drops to help to heal and decrease the risk of infection.
 Ask your cataract eye doctor about how to use your eyedrops, how often to use them, and what effects they can have.
 You will need to wear an eye shield or eyeglasses to help protect your eye.
 Avoid rubbing or pressing on your eye.